 Congressional and Administration Staff Panel – Congressional and administration staffers will offer their unique perspectives on the lead-up to tax reform last year as well as highlight some of the concerns they’ve heard since.
 They’ll offer lessons the sector can learn from that process, and insights into what lies ahead for the year.
 This opportunity to hear from and ask questions of those privy to the inner-workings of Washington is always a highlight of the Summit.

-- Elinor Carson Ramey – Attorney-Advisor in the Office of Tax Policy of the U.S. Department of the Treasury
+- Elinor Carson Ramey, Attorney-Advisor, Office of Tax Policy of the U.S. Department of the Treasury

-- Christopher Arneson – Tax Policy Advisor to the U.S. Senate Finance Committee Democratic Staff
+- Christopher Arneson, Tax Policy Advisor, U.S. Senate Finance Committee Democratic Staff

 The Congressional and Administration Staff Panel is off the record.

 Johnson Amendment Panel – The Johnson Amendment – legislation that prohibits 501(c)(3) organizations from intervening on behalf of or in opposition to political candidates or campaigns – was thrust into the spotlight last year when President Trump urged Congress to repeal it.
 While the Johnson Amendment was ultimately preserved in tax reform, the debate over repeal has divided many, even within the nonprofit sector.
 Some argue that the Johnson Amendment stifles free speech while others argue it appropriately keeps partisan politics and spending out of the charitable sector.
 With repeal still a goal of the President and many on Capitol Hill, this panel will host a broad discussion of the issue, featuring panelists offering both sides of the argument

 - Amanda Tyler, Executive Director, Baptist Joint Committee for Religious Liberty